pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/5-Control Statements/control_statements_tutorial.md

 	<ul>
 		<li>It is observed that the if statement executes only when the condition following if is true.</li>
 		<li>It does nothing when the condition is false.</li>
-		<li>In if-else either True-Block or False ñ Block will be executed and not both</li>
+		<li>In if-else either True-Block or False ‚Äì Block will be executed and not both</li>
-		<li>The ìelseî Statement cannot be used without ìifî.</li>
+		<li>The ‚Äúelse‚Äù Statement cannot be used without ‚Äúif‚Äù.</li>
 	</ul>
 	<p><b>Syntax</b></p>
 	@CODE_START@@C@if(Test Expression or Condition){